yisongzhao/yisongzhao.github.io/_projects/tethered-landing.md

 collection: projects
 topic: marine_robotics
 permalink: /projects/tethered-landing/
 abstract: "Research project I participated in at CUHK-Shenzhen, supervised by <a href='https://sse.cuhk.edu.cn/en/faculty/qianhuihuan'>Prof. QIAN Huihuan</a>, 2020 ~ 2021.
-In this project, I assisted a Ph.D. student in proposing and implementing a tethered landing system that makes the UAV capable of landing on small and disturbed platforms."
+In this project, I assisted a Ph.D. student in proposing and implementing a tethered landing system that makes UAVs capable of landing on small and disturbed platforms."
 excerpt: "<img src='/images/projects/tethered-landing/tethered-landing.gif' width='700px'>"
 course: false
 date: 2022-10-05